 In this 1913 school photograph, Albert is in the back row, third from right.
 Leo is in the row below, also third from right.
 Vera is standing in front of the teacher in the third row and William sits on the right in the front.
 Beatrice had by then moved to the Catholic college in Barbadoes Street.
 Missing from the photograph is Alfred, who enrolled in 1914.

-the press newspaper in Christchurch described Joseph in 1915 as “a farmer, who lived at Yaldhurst Road.”6 Beatrice and Vera joined Yaldhurst School in late 1910, implying that date coincided with a family move from their Marshlands farm.
+the press newspaper in Christchurch described Joseph in 1915 as “a farmer, who lived at Yaldhurst Road.”6 Beatrice and Vera joined Yaldhurst School in late 1910, which suggested that was when the family moved from their Marshlands farm.

-Sitting from left is Agnes Schultz, Martha Watemburg and Jack Neustrowski.
+Sitting from left is Agnes Schultz, Martha Watemburg and John (Jack) Neustrowski.
 Standing immediately behind them is Polly Dombrowski and Ben Neustrowski.
 In the background looking at the camera is Joe Schultz, Agnes and Herman Shultz’s only son, a neighbour of Polly and Ben Dombrowski.

 Christchurch’s tram horses munched through their fair share of Joseph’s carrot crop.
-Their stables at the Riccarton Race Course on Yaldhurst Road would have made them among the more convenient of Joseph’s regular customers.
-Did Joseph have a contented swing to his walk as he made a delivery to the stables late on Saturday 13 March 1915?
+Their stables at the Riccarton Racecourse on Yaldhurst Road would have made them among the more convenient of Joseph’s regular customers.
+Did Joseph have a contented swing in his step as he made a delivery to the stables late on Saturday 13 March 1915?
 Or was he feeling the pressure of providing for his family?
-All we know is that as he approached the stables he had a heart attack and died immediately.
+All we know is that as he approached the rececourse stables, he had a heart attack and died immediately.
 He was 47.

-the press said Joseph was last seen alive at 6.30pm and his body found on the racecourse at 2.30pm on Sunday, the official date of his death.
+the press said Joseph was last seen alive at 6.30pm that Saturday, and that his body was found on the racecourse at 2.30pm on Sunday, the official date of his death.
 All 11 New Zealand newspapers running the story said, incorrectly, that he was 53.

 The new widow should have had the support of Joseph’s mother, known as a “kindly woman always walking around Christchurch with bags of fruit and vegetables for people who did not have enough.”
 But for Katarzyna, widowed in 1908, her eldest son’s sudden death became more than she could bear.
 At Joseph’s funeral she threw herself on his lowered coffin and died 12 days after, aged 72.

-Joseph does share a grave in the Linwood cemetery in Christchurch—with Olive, his and Martha’s daughter, born between William and Leo, and who died aged eight months in 1908.7
+Joseph does share a grave in the Linwood cemetery in Christchurch—with Olive, his and Martha’s daughter, born between William and Leo, and who died in 1908 aged eight months.7

 The 2011 earthquakes toppled the Watemburg headstones in the Linwood cemetery but did not destroy them completely.
 Joseph and Olive Watemburg’s shared headstone is cracked and on the ground but a good portion of the lettering is still clinging on.

-Katarzyna lies with Albert in the Linwood cemetery.
-Like many of the old headstones, the lead lettering has become detached as the stone weathered but ironically, her anglicised name is still intact.
+Katarzyna Watembach lies with her husband, Albert, in the Linwood cemetery.
+Like many of the old headstones, the lead lettering has become detached as the stone has weathered but her anglicised name is still intact.

 Although there was support from other Polish families in Marshland, Martha knew she would not be able to carry on her husband’s market gardening.
 An exodus of Watemburg children from regular schooling during 1915 reflects the crevasse their father’s death created.

-Beatrice was then 16 and Alfred, six.
-School records show that Vera left Yaldhurst on 18 June 1915 to go into “domestic service.”
-Beatrice did the same.
+Beatrice, the eldest, was then 16 and Alfred, the youngest, was six.
+School records show that second-born Vera left Yaldhurst on 18 June 1915 to go into “domestic service.”
+Beatrice had already done the same.
 The older girls suddenly needed to earn to help support the family.

 Albert Watemburg, aged 13, could be trusted to travel the 15 kilometres from Marshland to Yaldhurst, where he finished off his final school term in November 1915, but his younger brothers transferred to Marshlands School on 22 September, confirming Ray’s belief that Martha organised the family in conjunction with school terms.

 “The war disrupted legal practices and, with men away, slowed property sales.
-Shipping services, while regular, were weeks apart so grandmother would have waited a good while between the sale of her property and receiving the money.”
+Shipping services, while regular, were weeks apart, so grandmother would have waited a good while between selling the property and receiving the money.”